 The Company, through its Code of Ethics and Business Conduct, recognises the importance of the Company's directors and employees conforming to the highest standards of ethical and responsible decision making.
-All directors and employees are made aware that they are expected to act in their business dealings for the Company in accordance with the Law and high standards of propriety.
+All directors and employees are made aware that they are expected to act in their business dealings for the Company in accordance with the Law, in a socially responsible manner and with high standards of propriety.
 The Code covers areas such as the Company's and the Board's policy on diversity and its responsibilities towards employees and shareholders, dealings with third parties, conflicts of interest, safeguarding assets, financial reports and accounting records and insider information and trading in the Company's shares.
 Directors and employees must keep the Board advised on an on-going basis of any interest that could potentially conflict with those of the Company.